Radio Free Sarawak: Peter John Jaban

 Better known by his on-air pseudonym, Papa Orang Utan, Jaban is an Iban from Sarawak and a former civil servant with the Land and Survey Office of Kuching.
 He was also a former DJ of the state-owned Cats FM radio station.
 Jaban worked the airwaves for that station from 1996-1999.

 Jaban also served as the Deputy Chairperson of the Sarawak Dayak Iban Association and was active as a human rights activist in Sarawak.
 He is now actively involved with the Malaysian Civil Liberties Movement, a non-profit organisation based in London, United Kingdom.

 In June 2012, Jaban returned to Sarawak purportedly for a medical check up in Parti Keadilan Rakyat's Miri Branch Chairman Dr.Michael Teo's clinic, when he was accosted by three men from Dr.Michael's car.
 A press statement released by Jaban's Democratic Action Party lawyer Alan Ling Sie Kiong indicated that prior to that, Jaban was stopped at Immigration upon his entry and was told that he would be questioned by the Malaysian Special Branch.

 Awards

 Radio Free Sarawak received the "Free Media Pioneer" award from the International Press Institute (IPI) ahead of World Press Freedom Day in 2013.

 Reactions

 Arrests

 Podcasts of Radio Free Sarawak have also been distributed via CDs and VCDs together with TV Free Sarawak into the interior of Sarawak where the internet penetration is still low.
-However, on 6 January 2011, there was an incident where the activists and lawyers possessing such materials were detained by the police and home ministry officials and the materials were confiscated, citing the possible violation of Film Censorship Act and section 4(1) of the Sedition Act (Malaysia).
-The activists were supposed to be charged in magistrate court on 7 February, but home ministry officials did not turn up.
+However, on 6 January 2011, there was an incident where the activists and lawyers possessing such materials were detained by the police and home ministry officials and the materials were confiscated, citing the possible violation of the Film Censorship Act and section 4(1) of the Sedition Act (Malaysia).
+The activists were supposed to be charged in the magistrate court on 7 February, but home ministry officials did not turn up.